boidushya/better-lyrics/STYLING.md

 - `position: relative`: Allows positioning of child elements relative to this container.
 - `z-index: 1`: Sets the stacking order of the container.

+The font is set to a custom font called "Satoshi" which is injected by the extension.
+If the font is not available, the browser will fall back to the other fonts listed.
+Due to limitations of browser extensions, the font must be injected by the extension and cannot be imported directly in the CSS via `@import url()`.
+If you want to use a different font, you can replace "Satoshi" with a web-safe font or a default system font.
+In future versions, Better Lyrics may provide more flexibility in font selection.

 To learn more about these properties, visit the [MDN Web Docs on CSS](https://developer.mozilla.org/en-US/docs/Web/CSS).

 ## 5. Styling Individual Lyrics Lines